Sarah’s Voter Engagement Message

 CURRENT AND UPCOMING EVENTS:

-*Our next VEC meeting will be held on Thursday, 3/5/2026 at 1p, on Zoom.
-I will be sending the zoom link and agenda shortly before that.
+*Our next VEC meeting will be held on Thursday, 5/7/2026, at 1p, on Zoom.
+We’ll be planning our summer events.
+I will be sending the zoom link and agenda to committee members shortly before that.

 *Repeating Event: Join the Badass Feminists at the Oaks Mall every Saturday from 10a-Noon and Sundays at the 39th ST overpass from 3:30-5p.

-*Note: if you hear of upcoming events, please email me (sajn39039@gmail.com) so we can participate.
-Also, check Mobilize for ACDEC activities and other news in our area.
+*Note: if you hear of upcoming events, please email me (dwcac-vec.org) so we can participate.

 *I’m going to keep including this little poem to remind us that we have agency: